junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 ## What's next?

 We are starting our closed beta program today.
-Fill this form - built with Juno - to enter the waiting list or contact David on [Twitter](https://daviddalbusco.com) (if you cannot wait to give Juno a try 😉).
+Contact David on [Twitter](https://daviddalbusco.com) or fill this [form](https://jx5yt-yyaaa-aaaal-abzbq-cai.ic0.app/) - built with Juno 😉 - to enter the waiting list.

 ⭐️⭐️⭐️ are also much appreciated: visit the [GitHub repo](https://github.com/buildwithjuno/juno) and show your support!